Background#

 The concept for Blossom grew out of my frustrations with NYT’s Letter Boxed.
 I liked their concept, but the options for the next letter to pick are not adjacent to the letter you just picked, which always hurt my brain.
 Unlike with Spelling Bee, I never felt like I could get into a flow with Letter Boxed.

-So that was the main idea: design a game around the core mechanic of character-linking, but the next options should be adjacent to the current letter.
+So that was the main idea: design a game around the core mechanic of character-linking, but the next options should be adjacent to the current letter.2

 The Blossom game board is a grid of hexagonal tiles that are newly generated each day.
 Given a starting letter, you tap adjacent tiles to spell words, where the last letter of one word is the start of the next.
 The goal is to fill the entire board.
 Letters can be reused both within the same word and across different words.

-- Wander - enter in any words that you see, taking as many turns as necessary to fill out the whole board.
-This helps create a bit of a mental model for what consonants and vowels are chain-able.
+- Wander - enter any words that you see, taking as many turns as necessary to fill out the whole board.
+This helps create a bit of a mental model for what consonants and vowels are chainable.

 - Bird’s-eye - look at the entire board first and see if you can spot words further away from the starting tile.
 If you have a good word to aim for, that “shrinks” the search space so you only have to get from the starting letter to that target word.